 If the test meets the defined NFRs then the next performance test (in the list) can be started.

 Who does prepare?

-Performance Test Analyst or Engineer who conducts the performance test; prepares a detailed interim test report.
-He collects all the stats like performance testing tool report, server monitoring tool report, network monitoring tool report, a different type of dump analysis report and starts the analysis.
-He captures all the finding in the interim test report and decides the way forward plan.
+The Performance Test Analyst or Engineer who conducts the performance test; prepares a detailed interim test report.
+He collects all the stats like performance testing tool report, server monitoring tool report, network monitoring tool report, and a different type of dump analysis report and starts the analysis.
+He captures all the findings in the interim test report and decides the way forward plan.

-A performance test lead or manager has a responsibility to review the test report before sharing with project/client.
+A performance test lead or manager has a responsibility to review the test report before sharing it with the project/client.